mistub70/bda.plone.productshop/README.rst

 A brief description about the contained views
 ---------------------------------------------

+**product tiles**

+The product tiles view can be applied on site root and folders.
+The view displays a grid of tiles built of contained folders and buyable items.
+If tile context is a folder, title and description are taken from the folder, and the preview image is taken randomly from a contained buyable item.
+If tile context is a buyable item, title, description and preview image are taken from it and on mouse over buyable controls are rendered in an overlay for this item.
+The number of grid columns rendered can be defined globally in control panel, or, if ``IProductTilesViewSettingsBehavior`` is applied on folders directly (``plone.app.contenttypes`` only, Archetypes folders are not suppoerted).

 **product listing**

 The product listing can be applied on folders and on product groups.
 When